-DISCUSSION

-Present Site Conditions
+DISCUSSION Present Site Conditions

-The project site is 2.17 acres in size and is located on the west side of Pastoria Avenue, between Maude Avenue and Hermosa Avenue.
+The project site is 2.17 acres in size and is located on the west side of Pastoria Ave., between Maude Ave. and Hermosa Ave.
 The site is currently vacant with several mature trees and groundcover.
-With the exception of the recently-approved projects discussed above, the immediate neighborhood generally consists of one-story tilt-up industrial buildings most of which were built in the 1970s.
+With the exception of the recently-approved projects discussed in the previous section of the report, the immediate neighborhood generally consists of one-story tilt-up industrial buildings, most of which were built in the 1970s.